-The Government of Sudan is requesting a four year extension (until 1 April, 2023) beyond of its Article 5 deadline to address all known and suspected areas contaminated not only by AP but also AT mines and UXO in the States of Kassala, Blue Nile, South Kordofan states and Darfur.
+The Government of Sudan is requesting a four year extension (until 1 April, 2023) of its Article 5 deadline to address all known and suspected areas contaminated by mines and ERW in Blue Nile, South Kordofan and West Kordofan States.

 With the passage of time and positive change in security and access for the mine clearance teams in South Kordofan and Blue Nile, the humanitarian demining operations will resume fully, based on availability of sufficient fund.
-Nonetheless, a plan is already in place to carry out necessary survey and mine clearance activities in those states should the security permit.
-The National Mine Action Centre of Sudan is insuring that this capacity is in place.
+Nonetheless, a plan is already in place to carry out necessary survey and mine clearance

-2.26 Detailed work plan for the period of the requested extension
+1.39 Detailed work plan for the period of the requested extension

-The main challenge Sudan faces in order to comply with its Article 5 obligations is the survey and clearance of the known 210 remaining areas (54 CHAs & 156 SHAs) contain mines and ERW measuring a total of 26,462,436 square metres.
+The main challenge Sudan faces in order to comply with its Article 5 obligations is the survey and clearance of the known 224 remaining areas ( 53 CHAs & 171 SHAs) contain mines and ERW measuring a total of 26,462,436 square metres.